 How long will a COVID-19 vaccine last?
 It's a question vaccine researchers — people like Kirsten Lyke, MD, professor of medicine at the University of Maryland School of Medicine in Baltimore — are trying to answer.

-What if a vaccine imparts immunity, but it only lasts six months?
+What if a vaccine imparts immunity, but it only lasts a few months?
 People would need booster shots, creating additional expense and distribution hassles, Caplan points out.
 We might even learn that the vaccine lasts for a shorter period of time in certain populations.
 It may fade faster in older adults, for example.
 "You might have to re-vaccinate them every three months," he says.

 — Additional reporting by Jaime Osnato